 Alive’s fertilisation strategy was to engage guests through a variety of culturally relevant experiences that they collectively enjoy every summer – creating a memorable experience to showcase products and inspire anticipation for the Summer 19 retail season for Sunglass Hut.

 “We helped them break away from the conventional summit and immerse the Sunglass Hut team within their very own festival,” says Hampel.

 X-Cargo’s outdoor playground and the resort luxury of The Calile Hotel brought to life the brand’s idea of summer fun with a vibrant festival of live music, performers, games and a festival goodie bag.

 “The Face the Sun Summit was an example of the de-conferencing trend to break a corporate event down into fun activities across different venues – a moving event that feels like a festival,” says Hampel.

 Sunglass Hut’s culture is fun, vibrant, engaging, sassy – so the festival vibe was a perfect fit for them.

-Key guest speaker, former Iron Man, Trevor Hendy also offered a Ted Talk style speech, further enhancing the value add of a conference line up that is inspiring, and relevant, to the participants.
+Key guest speaker, former Iron Man, Trevor Hendy also offered a Ted Talk-style speech, further enhancing the value add of a conference lineup that is inspiring, and relevant, to the participants.

 “There’s an ongoing convergence of our personal and professional lives.
-We can see this through increased home and work flexibility, the growing business leisure industry (‘bleisure’), WeWork spaces, group wellbeing, fitness at work and swapping business travel for Airbnb.
+We can see this through the increased home and work flexibility, the growing business leisure industry (‘bleisure’), WeWork spaces, group wellbeing, fitness at work and swapping business travel for Airbnb.
 In response to this, business conferences and summits have looked outside the industry and into the needs of our personal lives to deliver something which blends both worlds,” explains Hampel.